telerik/document-processing-docs/libraries/radwordsprocessing/concepts/document-themes.md

 {{region cs-radwordsprocessing-concepts-document-themes_8}}
 	var actualFont = themableFont.GetActualValue(theme);
-	// the actualFont is the same as the Major font of the fontScheme
+	// The actualFont is the same as the Major font of the fontScheme.
 {{endregion}}